IBM-Bluemix-Docs/java/spring-healthcheck.md

 ### Liveness probe in Spring Boot 1
 {: #spring-liveness-boot1}

-For Spring Boot 1, a simple http endpoint for liveness that always returns {"status": "UP"} with status code 200 would look something like this:
+For Spring Boot 1, a simple HTTP endpoint for liveness that always returns {"status": "UP"} with status code 200 would look something like the following snippet:

 ```java
 @RestController